open-contracting/standard/docs/schema/reference.md

 **(1) At the release level** - used to point backwards to prior processes, such as planning or framework establishment.

-**(2) At the contract level** - used to point onward to sub-contracts, renewal or replacement processes that relate solely to the particular contract the field appears in.
+**(2) At the contract level** - used to point onward to subcontracts, renewal or replacement processes that relate solely to the particular contract the field appears in.

 As well as providing this machine-readable link between processes, publishers may also provide links to human-readable documentation in the relevant `documents` arrays.
 For example:

-* When recording a `release/relatedProcess` pointing to the ocid of the planning process that resulted in a tender, a `tender/documents` entry with a `documentType` of 'procurementPlan' and a link to web pages about the procurement plan could be provided;
+* When recording a `release.relatedProcess` pointing to the ocid of the planning process that resulted in a tender, a `tender.documents` entry with a `documentType` of 'procurementPlan' and a link to web pages about the procurement plan could be provided;
-* When recording a `contract/relatedProcess` pointing to the ocid of a  sub-contracting process, a `contract/documents` entry with a `documentType` of 'subContract' and a title that describes it as the subcontracting process, could be provided;
+* When recording a `contract.relatedProcess` pointing to the ocid of a  sub-contracting process, a `contract.documents` entry with a `documentType` of 'subContract' and a title that describes it as the subcontracting process, could be provided;
-* When recording a `contract/relatedProcess` pointing to the ocid of a contracting process to renew a given contract, a `contract/documents` entry with a `documentType` of 'tenderNotice' and a title that describes it as the successor process, could be provided;
+* When recording a `contract.relatedProcess` pointing to the ocid of a contracting process to renew a given contract, a `contract.documents` entry with a `documentType` of 'tenderNotice' and a title that describes it as the successor process, could be provided;

 ### Location